 Positions will be included on the Tenure Pay Scale as determined appropriate by the Human Resources Department and the Elected/Appointed Official.
 Approval by Commissioners Court is required.
-All policies below are contingent on available budget.
+All policies below are contingent on available budget or available position budget, depending on the time of year.
 Years of service are based on continuous service (with no break of more than 90 days as a regular employee in an approved tenure pay scale position in the Sheriff's office, the offices of the County Attorney or District Attorney, or in any Constable's office.
 Employees transferring between these departments may receive credit for their current step based on available budget and the approval of the hiring department and/or Commissioners.